"….mindfulness meditation has three overarching purposes: knowing the mind; training the mind; and freeing the mind." - Gil Fronsdal

 In July 2015, Priscilla completed coursework in Mindfulness-Based Eating Awareness Training (MB-EAT) with Jean Kristeller and Andrea Lieberstein, qualifying her to teach this program.
 And in April 2017, she completed the Eat Right Now® program with Judson Brewer, MD PhD at the Center for Mindfulness and is a Community Facilitator for the program.

-Priscilla has completed the training for the Mindfulness-Based Blood Pressure Reduction Intervention (MB-BP) study offered at Brown University with Eric Loucks PHD and will begin teaching the 9-week program in 2019.
+Priscilla is a Certified MB-BP instructor, having completed the training for the Mindfulness-Based Blood Pressure Reduction Intervention (MB-BP) study offered at Brown University with Eric Loucks PhD.

 COMMUNITY DHARMA LEADERS PROGRAM